BasicWolf/archived-kaylee/doc/installation.rst

 Kaylee is based on the following technologies:

-* `Python 2.7 <http://python.org>`_ is required to run Kaylee server.
+* `Python 2.7 <http://python.org>`_.
+Kaylee is mainly written in Python.
-* `CoffeeScript <http://coffeescript.org>`_ is required only if working with Kaylee sources, e.g. for compiling client and projects if they are written in CoffeeScript.
+* `CoffeeScript <http://coffeescript.org>`_.
+The client side of Kaylee is written in CoffeeScript which compiles to JavaScript.
+It is strongly recommended to write Kaylee projects in CoffeeScript.
-* HTML5 Web Workers support is required in browsers in order to run the client side of Kaylee and the projects.
+* HTML5 Web Workers.
+This technology enables executing JavaScript code in parallel with a browser's main JavaScript even loop.
+Kaylee client executes projects code in a web worker.

 Kaylee also requires a server front-end to run.
 The out-of-the box support is available for: